Bundesliga

 1. Manuel Neuer (players ordered by squad number at Brazil 2014)

 The finest goalkeeper on the planet not only lifted the World Cup in Rio, but he was also awarded the Golden Glove as the tournament's best custodian, making 25 saves and keeping four clean sheets at the finals.
-Even now at 36, the Bayern Munich and Germany captain is still proving he’s the best between the sticks and is up to 10 Bundesliga titles and two continental trebles.
+Even now at 39, the Bayern Munich and Germany captain is still proving he’s the best between the sticks and is up to 11 Bundesliga titles and two continental trebles.
+He retired from international duty after Euro 2024 and in February 2025 signed another contract extension at Bayern to summer 2026

 2. Kevin Großkreutz

 An often controversial figure during the end of his Borussia Dortmund days, Großkreutz went into the 2014 finals as a double Bundesliga winner and UEFA Champions League finalist.
 Immensely versatile, the winger/full-back made six senior international appearances during his career, but failed to get any playing time in Brazil.
 A spell at VfB Stuttgart preceded a move to second-tier Darmstadt and then third-division Uerdingen before announcing his retirement in January 2021.
-He’s since been playing amateur football with his local team in Dortmund, Bövinghausen.
+He’s since been playing amateur football with local teams in Dortmund, Bövinghausen and Wacker Obercastrop.

 Another former Dortmund man, Ginter was a Freiburg player when he was called into Joachim Löw's finals squad.
 At 20, the centre-back was the youngest player in Germany's set-up but didn't make an appearance at the tournament.
 Four days after the final, he signed for BVB before switching Borussias to Mönchengladbach three years later.
-After five years and more than 150 appearances, he returned home to Freiburg in summer 2022, bringing his experience of 46 senior international caps, including the 2017 FIFA Confederations Cup.
+After five years and more than 150 appearances, he returned home to Freiburg in summer 2022, bringing his experience of now 51 senior international caps, including the 2017 FIFA Confederations Cup.
+He last represented Germany in 2023.

 A centre-back by trade, Schalke youth product Höwedes was somewhat surprisingly used as a left-back in Brazil, but went down in history as one of 10 Germany players to win the World Cup having played every single minute of the tournament.
-He finished his international career with 44 caps.
+He finished his international career in 2017 with 44 caps.
 After well over 300 appearances for Die Königsblauen, Höwedes joined Juventus on a season-long loan in 2017/18.
 His permanent departure from Schalke came the following year as he joined Lokomotiv Moscow.
-The now 34-year-old retired in July 2020 and is currently part of Hansi Flick’s backroom staff with the national team.
+The now 37-year-old retired in July 2020 and would become part of Hansi Flick’s backroom staff with the national team.
+He also works as a TV pundit.

 Watch: Unlikely world champion left-back Höwedes leaves boyhood club Schalke